 - Division of Fisheries and Wildlife

-With nearly 1,500 miles of coastline, four major river systems, and hundreds of lakes and ponds, Massachusetts offers incredible boating opportunities.
-As warmer weather sets in, many residents will be taking to the water on boats.
-The Massachusetts Environmental Police and MassWildlife remind boaters to think of safety first when enjoying the water.
+With nearly 1,500 miles of coastline, four major river systems, and hundreds of lakes and ponds, Massachusetts offers excellent fishing and boating opportunities.
+As warmer weather sets in, Massachusetts boaters and anglers are eager to take to the water.
+In honor of National Safe Boating Week (May 22–28), the Massachusetts Environmental Police and MassWildlife remind boaters and anglers to think of safety first when enjoying the water by wearing life jackets, knowing your boating capabilities, and practicing safe social distancing.

 - Canoeists and kayakers from September 15 to May 15